DoclerLabs/openstack/openstack-installer/docs/installation.rst

 3. Installation
 ===============

-- Copy the configuration templates from configs/template to the base directory of the installer:
+- Copy the configuration templates from configs/template to the config directory (by default it is ~/.oscfg/default):

 ::

-  $ scripts/restorecfg.sh template
+  $ scripts/newcfg.sh

 - Preparare the inventory